 Copyright © 2000-2018, Kern Sibbald Bacula is a registered trademark of Kern Sibbald.

-This Bacula documentation by Kern Sibbald with contributions from many others,
+This Bacula documentation by Kern Sibbald with contributions from many others, a complete list can be found in the License chapter.
+Creative Commons

 Attribution-ShareAlike 4.0 International License http://creativecommons.org/licenses/by-sa/4.0/